vit2003/tws-fe/README.md

  Role:
  - Front-End: Pham Le Tan Thinh.
-   + I'm responsible for design all of UX/UI for project.
+   + I'm responsible for design all of UX/UI for Web app and mobile app.
 Determining the structure, design and build for all web pages.
 Build whole feature and chat app with firebase in project.

  ## TECHNICAL:
  - BE: .NET Core 5.0, Entity Framework 6.